jdcloudcom/en/documentation/Storage-and-CDN/CDN/Introduction/Product-Overview.md

 Security protection: It provides HTTPS encrypted content distribution, and powerful anti-DDoS attack, CC protection and other security protection capabilities.

 Operating Analysis: It provides a wealth of operational analysis value-added services such as visitor analysis, source analysis, and hot-spot analysis.

+Acceleration on a global scale: Provide the service of acceleration on a global scale to meet the development requirements of overseas services.